CrayLabs/SmartSim/doc/ensemble.rst

 .. _param_second_ex:

-Example 2 : Parameter Expansion using `step` strategy with the ``Ensemble`` configured for batch launching
+Example 2 : Parameter Expansion Using `step` Strategy with the ``Ensemble`` Configured For Batch Launching

     In this example an ``Ensemble`` of two ``Model`` entities is created by expanding two parameters using the `step` strategy.
 All of the ``Model``'s in the ``Ensemble`` share the same ``RunSettings``